naturalatlas/migrat/README.md

     lock: function(callback) { /* ... */ },

     // OPTIONAL.
 The number of seconds to give up after if
-    // a lock cannot be obtained.
-This is only applicable
+    // a lock cannot be obtained or released.
+This is only
-    // if the `lock` function is implemented.
+    // applicable if the `lock` function is implemented.
     lockTimeout: 0,

     // OPTIONAL. (unless `lock` is implemented).
 Implement this to